GFA23SCM60S/ADO_Reference/Group15_Submission/assign2_buffer_manager/README.md

 - **Windows**: Use [Cygwin](https://www.cygwin.com/) or [WSL (Windows Subsystem for Linux)](https://docs.microsoft.com/en-us/windows/wsl/install) for a Unix-like environment.

 - **macOS** and most **Linux distributions** already provide a Unix-like environment.

-# Additional Notes
-- Ensure all file paths in the source code and commands are correctly set based on your directory structure.
-Relative paths are preferred for portability.
-- If modifications to the source files are necessary, understand the impact on other parts of the project.
-Testing is essential to ensure functionality remains intact.